antononcube/Raku-DSL-FiniteStateMachines/README-work.md

 (Each pair shows the name of the state object and the object itself.)

-Here is the graph of FSM's state transition:
+Here is the graph of FSM's state transitions:

 ```perl6, output.prompt=NONE, output-lang=mermaid
 $abcFSM.to-mermaid-js